 25 February 2006: Blackburn 1 Arsenal 0 making it four defeats, one win and one draw in last six, one of Arsène Wenger’s worst runs.

 25 February 2007: Arsenal 1 Chelsea 2, League Cup final; Walcott scored his first goal for Arsenal in a game that went on for 103 minutes.

-26 February 1887: After a goal total of 39 goals in their first seven games since formation, Royal Arsenal had their first ever 0-0 draw against 2nd Rifle Brigade.
-They were clearly a strong team as a month later they beat Arsenal in the return leg.
+26 February 1887: After a goal total of 39 goals in their first seven games since formation, Royal Arsenal had their first ever 0-0 draw, this against 2nd Rifle Brigade.
+They were clearly a strong team as a month later they beat Arsenal in the return game.

 26 February 1910: Arsenal v Sunderland.
-Arsenal were equal on points with the second relegation spot and Sunderland challenging to win the league.
+Arsenal were equal on points with the second relegation spot (although with a better goal average) and Sunderland were challenging to win the league.
 Arsenal lost 1-2 in front of 8000, part of a sequence of five without a win.
 See also here

-26 February 1921: Alex Graham’s one and only international debut (quoted elsewhere as 1920).
+26 February 1921: Alex Graham’s one and only international appearance (quoted elsewhere as 1920).
 He played 166 games for Arsenal but his career was interrupted by the war.

 26 February 1949: Arsenal 5 Bolton 0, making 13 goals in three games, and 18 in the last five.
 Logie (2), Lewis, Valence, McPhearson scored.
 But a run of seven without a victory in March ended hopes of the title.

 26 February 1966: With Billy Wright’s time at Arsenal coming to an end Joe Baker was sold to Nottingham Forest for £65,000.
 Having played 144 times for Arsenal and scored 93 (a fantastic return for a striker) he then played for Forest 188 times and scored 41 goals.